Last Updated on December 23, 2022 by Janine

 Schools, offices, and most businesses close on Dia de la Constitución, and there are tons of festivities throughout the country.

-There are usually parades and live performances with dancing, music, good food, and more!
-Plus, since the holiday falls on a Monday, many people take advantage of the long weekend to take a weekend getaway or host a gathering with friends.
+And, since the holiday falls on a Monday, many people take advantage of the long weekend to take a weekend getaway or host a gathering with friends.

 If you find yourself in Mexico around February 5th, you’re bound to catch a glimpse of the festivities.

-5. Dia de la Bandera (Flag Day) – Feburary 24th
+5. Día de la Bandera (Flag Day) – Feburary 24th

 The three-color design of Mexico’s flag was first implemented in 1821 when the country gained independence from Spain.